Planning an Event

 Traffic Management & Road Closures

-Highways/Traffic Management officers from the Council and Heddlu Gwent Police can offer advice to event organisers on planning their event to minimise any impact on the public highway.
+The Event Safety Advisory Group can offer advice to event organisers on planning their event and to minimise any impact on the public highway.

 Should you require any further information about traffic management, road closures, or wish to enquire about the current status of any existing road closure applications, please contact the Highways Traffic & Engineering Group on 01495 762200.